wmo-im/wis2box-training/documentation/docs/practical-sessions/automating-data-ingestion.en.md

 You can add an additional service that adds an ftp-endpoint on your wis2box-instance.
 This service will forward data uploaded via ftp to the MinIO storage service, preserving the directory structure of the uploaded data.

-To use the docker-compose.wis2box-ftp.yml template included in wis2box, you need to pass some additional environment variables to the wis2box-ftp service.
+To use the `docker-compose.wis2box-ftp.yml` template included in wis2box, you need to pass some additional environment variables to the wis2box-ftp service.

-You can use the file wis2box-ftp.env from the exercise-materials directory to define the required environment variables.
-Start by copying the file to the wis2box-1.0b8 directory:
+You can use the file `wis2box-ftp.env` file from the `exercise-materials/` directory to define the required environment variables.
+Start by copying the file to the `wis2box-1.0b8` directory:

 ```bash
 cp ~/exercise-materials/data-ingest-exercises/wis2box-ftp.env ~/wis2box-1.0b8/